marcusbianchi/recipeservice/README.md

 * setupValue: Target value of the parameter for the given Phase.
   * String (Up to 50 chars)
   * Mandatory
-* minValue: Minimum acceptable value for the Parameter.
-  * String (Up to 50 chars)
-  * Mandatory
-* maxValue: Minimum acceptable value for the Parameter.
-  * String (Up to 50 chars)
-  * Optional
 * measurementUnit:Unit of measurement of the given product
   * String (Up to 50 chars)
   * Mandatory